 2. Develop your leadership skills

-You would be wondering that you are at a junior position in your company now.
+You would be wondering that you are in a junior position in your company now.
 How will you showcase your leadership skills?
 Well, you should understand that leadership means having the ability to influence others.
 You may be a junior member of the team but if your superiors have started listening to and implementing your recommendations then that is a leadership trait.
-One way of building leadership skills is participating in difficult projects.
+One way of building leadership skills is by participating in difficult projects.